pub struct Vector<K: Scalar> {

 vec1.add(&vec2);

-sourcepub fn sub(&mut self, v: &Vector<K>)
+assert_eq!(vec1.data, vec![0.0, 8.4]);sourcepub fn sub(&mut self, v: &Vector<K>)

 pub fn sub(&mut self, v: &Vector<K>)

-Subtracts another Vector<K>
+Subtracts another Vector<K> from the calling Vector<K>.

 §Parameters

-: A reference to the otherVector<K>
+v: A reference to the otherVector<K>to subtract.

 §Returns